nyushima/collective-methods/beautiful-soup/README.md

 #Beautiful Soup Tutorial

 ##Installation
 ######All examples below assume that you are using Python 3.x.
-Computers running Mac OS ship with version 2.x of Python by default.
-Follow the instructions to install Python 3.x on Mac OS or Windows computers.
+Computers running Mac OS ship with version 2.x of Python by default while Windows systems do not include Python by default.
+Follow the instructions to install Python 3.x on your computer.
 ######The documentation for Beautiful Soup is great, but it assumes that you are using a Linux based operating system for your computer.
 Since most of you are Mac OS or Windows users, the installation instructions below were created for those platforms.

 ###Installation